-The Refugee Action Committee Canberra (RAC) is part of a network of concerned citizens around Australia seeking the fair and humane treatment of refugees in Australia.
+The Refugee Action Campaign Canberra (RAC) is part of a network of concerned citizens around Australia seeking the fair and humane treatment of refugees in Australia.
 We are working to raise public awareness about the government’s obligations to give refuge to asylum seekers and treat them with dignity and humanity.
 RAC is composed of individuals from a broad range of backgrounds and is not associated with any political party.

 - Ensure humane and dignified treatment of asylum seekers and refugees